RafRomB/imml/docs/installation.rst

 .. code:: bash

-    pip3 install imml[all]
+    pip install imml[all]

 Using engine = "matlab"
 ^^^^^^^^^^^^^^^^^^^^^^^

-To include this dependencies, execute in the terminal:
+To include these dependencies, execute in the terminal:

 .. code:: bash

-    pip3 install imml[matlab]
+    pip install imml[matlab]

 In order to use matlab as an engine, you will need to have `Octave` (`MATLAB`) in your machine.
 In linux, you can install it using the following commands: